 From fencing and yoga to tennis and gaga (the sport, not the Lady), these youth fitness classes in NYC's premier fitness centers offer ways for kids to stay active while having a blast.
 Little ones will love testing their fencing skills, doing the doggie paddle or trying capoeira for the first time, and who knows—maybe they'll find something they really love.
+Not the sporty type?
+Try these art classes for kids instead.

 RECOMMENDED: Kids' fitness centers in NYC